GrammaTech/gtirb/README.md

             Instructions---Bytes

 ### IR
-An instance of GT-IRB may include multiple `module`s which represent loadable objects such as executables or libraries.
+An instance of GTIRB may include multiple `module`s which represent loadable objects such as executables or libraries.
 Each `module` holds information such as `symbol`s, `data`, and an inter-procedural control flow graph (`ICFG`).
 The `ICFG` consists of basic `block`s